 #4.
 Sell info products like an online course

-Info products like online courses make a great addition to your coaching business because they’re educational in nature and, like ebooks, are low maintenance.
+Selling info products like online courses can make a great addition to your coaching business because they're educational in nature and, like ebooks, are low maintenance.
 With limitless inventory on hand, they also give you uncapped passive earning potential.